 - One-stop services like Alibaba have made it very easy to navigate and purchase from suppliers

-- Perceived lower quality from customers
+- Perceived lower quality and unsafe from customers

 - (Usually) lower manufacturing and labor standards